Bill boosts NASA funding, makes Mars a priority

 It's believed there was water on the red planet at one time.

-"Based on what we know, water is a requirement for life, so if there was water, there could have been life," Farr said.
+"Based on what we know, water is a requirement for life, so if there was water, there could have been life," Farr added.

 NASA is eyeing the mid-2030s for the manned mission to the red planet.